Kwidzyn County

 Kwidzyn County is bordered by Tczew County to the west, Sztum County to the north, Iława County to the east, Grudziądz County to the south and Świecie County to the south-west.

-Administrative division
+Administrative divisions

 The county is subdivided into six gminas (one urban, one urban-rural and four rural).
 These are listed in the following table, in descending order of population.